 4. Uses of Cement

-Following are the different uses of cement:
+The following are the different uses of cement:

 2. It is utilized for preparing joints for pipes, drains, etc.

-3. It is utilized in concrete for placing floors, roofs, and constructing lintels, beams, stairs, pillars, etc.
+3. It is utilized in concrete for placing floors, and roofs, and constructing lintels, beams, stairs, pillars, etc.

 4. It is utilized for manufacturing precast pipes, piles, fencing posts, etc.